Zanadukhan/assignment3pt2/README.md

 ```bash
 sudo systemctl reboot
 ```
-once the droplet is online again, you can proceed with running this script

-2. The ip address of the droplet that you would like to use to setup
+4. The ip address of the droplet that you would like to use to setup

 ![dropletip](./images/dropip.png)

+5. Clone this repository in both droplets

 ## How to Run Script

-Simply run the script with this command but subsitute with your ip address
+1. Simply run the script with this command but subsitute with your ip address

 ```bash
 sudo bash setup <your-ip-address-here>
 ```
+2. Repeat in second droplet

-Once the script has been executed, paste your ip into the address bar of your browser and you will see this page
+Once the script has been executed in BOTH droplets, paste your load balancer's ip into the address bar of your browser and you will see this page

 ![livepage](./images/livesite.jpg)